adopted-ember-addons/ember-data-factory-guy/README.md

     $ bower install
 ```

-## How this works
+### How this works

+- Using DS.RestAdapter / DS.ActiveModelAdapter
+  - Add record instances to the store

+- Using DS.FixtureAdapter
-Add fixtures to the store using the:
+  - Add fixtures to the store

-  * DS.RestAdapter
-  * DS.ActiveModelAdapter
+##### DS.RestAdapter / DS.ActiveModelAdapter

+The preferred way to use this project is to use the default adapter for your project.
+*In other words, it is NOT recommended to use the DS.FixtureAdapter.*

+When you call: store.makeFixture('user'), you create model in the store and this method
+returns this model instance

+*Since you are synchronously getting model instances, you can immediately start asking
+ for data from the model, and its associations, which is why it is faster to use
+ the REST/ActiveModel adapter than the FixtureAdapter*

-  * DS.FixtureAdapter
+##### Using DS.FixtureAdapter

-NOTE: The benefit of using FactoryGuy is that you can run your tests with the
+The benefit of using FactoryGuy is that you can run your tests with the
 default adapter that your application's store normally uses.
 In other words:
 You do not have to use the DS.FixtureAdapter.
 But if you do choose to use the Fixture adapter,
 which does not run any faster, and does not handle associations as elegantly